 - A total of 24 New Jersey school districts have evaluated how the adoption of the Next Generation Science Standards (NGSS) will impact their science programs and devised strategies to prepare for implementation.

-The Bristol-Myers Squibb Center for Science Teaching and Learning is a 7,500-sq. ft. facility on the top floor of Rider's Science and Technology Center.
+The Bristol Myers Squibb Center for Science Teaching and Learning is a 7,500-sq. ft. facility on the top floor of Rider's Mike and Patti Hennessy Science and Technology Center.
 It features current technology and an open design that fosters active learning and interaction.

-More information about the Bristol-Myer Squibb Center for Science Teaching and Learning, please visit Location & Facilities page.
+More information about the Bristol Myers Squibb Center for Science Teaching and Learning, please visit Location & Facilities page.

 If you are planning to attend a SELECT workshop and we are experiencing inclement weather, please call the Rider Hotline: (609)-219-2000 to determine if the University will remain open.
 You will also receive an email should the event be cancelled.